SoilRos/dune-copasi/doc/docusaurus/docs/about.md

 ---
-id: intro
+id: about
-title: Introduction
+title: About
-sidebar_label: Introduction
+sidebar_label: About
 ---

 `DuneCopasi` is a library that provides numerical solutions of